-Discover a world of adventure in Chania
+Discover a world of adventure and activities in Chania

 There’s even the intriguingly named Underwater Cave of Elephants, so-called after the petrified elephant bones still on the sea floor.
 And if you want a really good tip, there’s a sunken German Junkers 52 aircraft, shot down during World War II, just north of Agia Marina, near the islet of Agioi Theodoroi.
 Try keeping that one to yourself.